What is Medicare?

 Medicare Part D helps pay for outpatient prescription drugs and is available through private health care organizations such as Kaiser Permanente.
-Part C plans often include Medicare Part D coverage.
+Many Medicare Advantage plans include Medicare Part D coverage.
 There are also stand-alone Medicare Part D plans that can be paired with Original Medicare or a Medicare Supplemental plan.
 Read more...

 In general, you’re eligible for Medicare if you’re 65 or older, or younger than 65 and meet criteria for certain disabilities.
-However, requirements can vary among different kinds of plans.
+Requirements can vary among different kinds of Medicare plans.